-The current AU zoning classification permits single-family residences and agricultural uses on 2.5 acre lots, with a minimum lot width and depth of 150 feet.
+The AU zoning classification permits single-family residences and agricultural uses on 2.5-acre lots, with a minimum lot width and depth of 150 feet.
 The minimum house size in AU is 750 square feet.
 The AU classification also permits the raising/grazing of animals and plants nurseries.
+Conditional uses in AU include hog farms, zoological parks, and land alteration.